Fines, Damaged Materials, Lost Items, Refunds, and Waivers of Fines

 No refunds will be made if the material has been replaced or is on order.

-If the material has not been ordered or replaced, 50% of the money paid—less the processing fee—will be refunded.
+If the material which has been paid for and is returned within 30 days, and has not been ordered or replaced, 50% of the money paid—less the processing fee—will be refunded.
 The patron must have a receipt to receive any refund for lost materials.
 Refunds will be given only within 30 days of the payment for the lost items.
 If the material is returned in damaged condition, no refund will be made.
+The minimum charge for an interlibrary loan item that is lost or damaged so as to require replacement is $50.
+If the item is more expensive than $50.00, or the owning library requires a greater payment, that actual cost will be charged to the patron.

 We do not accept replacement materials brought in by patrons.
 We only accept payment for items.